House Finding in Barcelona for Expats

 Temporary vs. Long-Term Housing in Barcelona

 In today’s market, most available properties in Barcelona are offered as temporary rentals.
-Agencies often require documentation proving a non-permanent stay, such as a company letter or a letter of enrollment for a study.
-For official registrations, see our guide to obtaining the residence certificate in Barcelona.
-We guide you through these requirements and help you secure the best possible option for your circumstances.
+Agencies often require documentation proving a temporary status, such as a company letter or study enrollment.
+Families relocating with children often combine their home search with our School Search Service to secure the right area near preferred schools.
+We guide you through these requirements to secure the best possible option for your circumstances.

 Long-term rentals exist, but availability is limited and subject to stricter regulations.
 With capped rental prices and agency fees shifted to landlords, many owners now prefer temporary contracts.
 We help you identify long-term opportunities when they arise, while advising on realistic strategies to balance temporary and permanent housing needs.